6farer/6farer/README.md

 - ⚡ Fun fact: ...
 -->

 # Thanks for your curiosity.
-A bit about me.
+A bit about me. 🇨🇦🇰🇷🤖

+🔨 building Cuped.ai

-- I (used to) code, multiple languages, early advocate of JavaScript
+- I code multiple languages, early advocate of JavaScript
-- I read about design, engineering, and product strategy
+- I practice design, engineering, ML, and product strategy
+- I'm curious about quantum mechanics, molecular bio, simulation theory
 - I think about the future and extrapolate technology

+Currently:
+- Co-founder @ Cuped.ai
+- Hacker @ Product Hack

+Previously:
-- Co-founder at Quantum Mob
+- Co-founder @ Quantum Mob

-Talk to me about music production, product strategy, ML, sales process, or whatever's on your mind
+Talk to me about music production, product strategy, ML, or the future